madskristensen/FileIcons/README.md

 ## Contribute
-Check out the [contribution guidelines](.github/CONTRIBUTING.md) if you want to contribute to this project.
+Check out the [contribution guidelines](.github/CONTRIBUTING.md) if you want to contribute to this project..

 For cloning and building this project yourself, make sure to install the